-Medicare provides "Extra Help" to pay prescription drug costs for people who have limited income and resources.
-Resources include your savings and stocks, but not your home or car.
-If you qualify, you get help paying for any Medicare drug plan's monthly premium, yearly deductible, and prescription copayments.
-This "Extra Help" also counts toward your out-of-pocket costs.
+Medicare and Social Security have a program called Extra Help that can help pay drug costs for people with limited income and resources.
+If you qualify, you get help paying for your Medicare drug plan's monthly plan premium, yearly deductible, and copayments.
+Extra Help also counts toward your out-of-pocket costs.

-If you automatically qualify for "Extra Help" Medicare will mail you a letter.
-You will not have to apply.
-If you do not automatically qualify you may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
-To see if you qualify for getting "Extra Help," call:
+If you automatically qualify for Extra Help Medicare will mail you a purple letter to let you know.
+If you don't automatically qualify, you can apply any time.
+To see if you qualify for getting Extra Help: